OpenBMB/ChatDev/README.md

    ```
    git clone https://github.com/OpenBMB/ChatDev.git
    ```
-2. **Set Up Python Environment:** Ensure you have a Python environment of version 3.9 or higher.
+2. **Set Up Python Environment:** Ensure you have a version 3.9 or higher Python environment.
 You can create and activate this environment using the following commands, replacing `ChatDev_conda_env` with your preferred environment name:
    ```
    conda create -n ChatDev_conda_env python=3.9 -y
    conda activate ChatDev_conda_env